admiralyeoj/resume/resume.md

 **[_My Gross Portfolio_](http://www.grossportfolio.com)** My Portfolio Website

 - Built with WordPress using loaded through Composer, and a custom theme developed using the Sage framework by Roots.
-Using the languages PHP/Laravel, HTML, SCSS, Javascript
+Using the languages PHP/Laravel, HTML, SCSS, JavaScript
 - The theme is using composer and yarn to install packages needed.
 - Self-hosted with my home lab, using AWS S3 bucket, for media storage, distributed via AWS CloudFront, and enhanced with Cloudflare for additional security and performance.
 - Created a CI/CD to automatically compile and build a docker package that allows easy updates to the website on my Homelab.